CodeStitchOfficial/Intermediate-Astro-Decap-CMS/README.md

   To create a personal access token in GitHub, follow these steps:

   1. Log into your Github account.
-  2. Click on your profile picture (top right) (not the repository profile), and click the “Settings” link.
+  2. Click on your profile picture (top right) (not the repository profile), and click the "Settings" link.
-  3. Scroll down and click the “Developer Settings” link.
+  3. Scroll down and click the "Developer Settings" link.
-  4. Click the GitHub “Personal access tokens” link and choose `fine-grained tokens`
+  4. Click the GitHub "Personal access tokens" link and choose `fine-grained tokens`
-  5. Click the “Generate new token” button and provide your password again if required.
+  5. Click the "Generate new token" button and provide your password again if required.
-  6. Provide a name for the GitHub personal access token in the “Note” field.
+  6. Provide a name for the GitHub personal access token in the "Note" field.
-  7. Set the access token’s “expiration” timeout to “No expiration.”
+  7. Set the access token's "expiration" timeout to "No expiration."
-  8. Set the “Repository access” to the desired repository only.
+  8. Set the "Repository access" to the desired repository only.
-  9. Set the “Permissions / Repository permissions” to **read-write access** for this repository's **Contents** and **Pull requests. (**This is needed by DecapCMS to read your markdown, and write new content via Pull Requests.)
+  9. Set the "Permissions / Repository permissions" to **read-write access** for this repository's **Contents** and **Pull requests. (**This is needed by DecapCMS to read your markdown, and write new content via Pull Requests.)
-  10. Click “Generate token.”, double check the permissions and click the Generate Token button
+  10. Click "Generate token.", double check the permissions and click the Generate Token button
   11. **Make sure to copy your GitHub Personal Access Token now as you will not be able to see this again.**

       ![The Permissions settings](public/assets/readme-images/github-permissions.png)